Back To Eden Gardening: Rich Soil Done Nature’s Way

 If you’d like to view the entire documentary yourself, by all means do!
 It’s a beautiful film and explains the origins of Back to Eden gardening completely.
 A free link to the video’s below, and you can purchase a DVD of it on the Back to Eden website.

-In the meantime, read on to see my in-depth description of how to start your own Back to Eden garden.
+In the meantime, read on to see my in-depth description of how to start your own Back to Eden garden, which could be a vegetable garden or flower garden.
 I’m going to provide some of the pros and cons of this method, and help you make it work with what you’ve got at hand.

 How To Do Your Own Back To Eden Garden

 I won’t lie to you.
-Starting the process entails time, some initial hard work, and a whole lot of mulch.
+Starting the process to build a Back to Eden garden entails time, some initial hard work, and a whole lot of mulch.
 It’ll take some planning, too.
 But once your garden is established, the hardest work ends.
-Then it’s simple maintenance and care, and your plot will become more fertile with the passing of time!
+Then it’s simple maintenance and care, and your plot will become more fertile as a vegetable garden with the passing of time!

 Select Your Supplies

-The goal of this method is to use what’s readily available in your area.
+The goal of the Back to Eden gardening method is to use what’s readily available in your area.
 While for Paul that’s wood chips, for other people it may be dry leaves or wheat/rice/oat straw.
 Grass clippings are a popular mulch as well.